-Continuing on with our series of interviews with people who are working and living in Japan, this time we have spoken to James who is currently teaching English at an International Preschool in Tokyo.
-Teaching English is undoubtedly the most common and popular job choice for most English speaking foreign nationals looking to work and live in Japan.
+Continuing with our series of interviewing people who are working and living in Japan, we have an interview from James who is now teaching English at an International Preschool in Tokyo.
+Teaching English in Japan is no doubt the most common job for most westerners looking to come work and live in Japan.

-Teaching English in Japan is a booming industry and thankfully one that does not look like is going to disappear anytime soon.
+Teaching English in Japan is a booming industry in Japan and it is not going anywhere soon.
 James has some great insight into the industry and advice for anyone that is looking or interested in pursuing a teaching career here.
 Enjoy!

 No, I don’t mean you should ask yourself whether or not it is technically possible for you to work in Japan (after jumping through a series of hoops of various sizes and filling in an array of forms), but rather I mean that you should stop and ask yourself, ‘is Japan right for me?’.

 If you decided to walk down the long winding path towards employment in Japan, make no mistake there will be many obstacles and challenges along the way.
 It will not be an easy path, and to keep ones ‘eye on the prize’ may test your resolve on more than one occasion.
 Therefore supposing upon running this gauntlet and then after reaching your destination you find that the reality is not what you expected, well (apart from wasting vast amounts of time and money) the disappointment would be immense.

 So before we go ahead let’s take a few minutes out to step back and say